jslomkowski/aml/aml/examples/examples.md

 results = aml.fit(X_train, y_train, X_test, y_test)
 ```
 ### AML with grid search for whole pipeline
+The below example is pretty hardcore.
+You can inject hyperparameters to every supported class by providing '*' in param_grid.
 ```
 import pandas as pd
 from feature_engine.discretisation import (EqualFrequencyDiscretiser,